 The best way to help senior citizens manage their finances while respecting their independence is to offer to help.
 Offer to balance a checkbook if your loved one has difficulty writing.
 Go shopping on their behalf.
 If you discover irregularities or issues in performing these activities, you can delicately bring it to the elder’s attention – and potentially stop mistreatment by the nursing home staff.

 Need Help Protecting a Nursing Home Resident?
 Contact Kogan & DiSalvo Today

 Nursing home abuse can happen despite your best efforts to keep your loved one safe.
 If an elder is suffering mistreatment or neglect in a long-term care facility, it is important to explore your legal rights and options.

-The attorneys at Kogan & DiSalvo have extensive experience serving the victims of nursing home abuse and their families.
+Contact the nursing home abuse attorneys at Kogan & DiSalvo today.
+We have extensive experience serving the victims of nursing home abuse and their families.
 We fully investigate to identify all liable parties in your case and pursue compensation for all of your losses.

 For a free consultation with a Florida nursing home abuse attorney, please call (561) 375-9500 today.
 Kogan & DiSalvo has offices in West Palm Beach, Boca Raton, Boynton Beach, Fort Lauderdale, Stuart, and Delray Beach.